 2(f) The model sponsor must demonstrate that the assessment procedures, taken as a whole, maximize the accurate determination of each candidate’s overall pass-fail status on the APA.
 The model sponsor must provide an annual audit process that documents that local scoring outcomes are consistent and reliable within the assessment for candidates across the range of programs using centralized and local scoring, and inform the Commission where inconsistencies in scoring outcomes are identified.
+If inconsistencies are identified, the sponsor must provide a plan to the CTC for how it will address and resolve the scoring inconsistencies both for the current scoring results and for future scoring of the APA.

-2(g) The includes a appeal procedure for candidates who do not pass the assessment, including an equitable process for rescoring of evidence already submitted by an appellant candidate in the program.
+2(g) The model sponsor’s APA system includes a clear and easy to implement appeal procedure for candidates who do not pass the assessment, including an equitable process for rescoring of evidence already submitted by an appellant candidate in the program.
+Model sponsors must document that all candidate appeals granted a second scoring are scored by a new assessor unfamiliar with the candidate’s response.

 2(h) The model sponsor provides results on the APA for individual candidates based on performance relative to the specific scoring rubrics within three weeks following candidate submission of completed APA responses.
 The model sponsor must provide results to programs based on both individual and aggregate data relating to candidate performance relative to the rubrics and the CAPEs.
 The model sponsor also follows the timelines established with programs using a local scoring option for providing scoring results.

-2(i) The model sponsor provides program level aggregate results to the program and the Commission, in a manner, format, and timeframe specified by the Commission, as one means of assessing program quality. results will be used within the Commission’s ongoing accreditation system.
+2(i) The model sponsor provides program level aggregate results to the program and the Commission, in a manner, format, and timeframe specified by the Commission, as one means of assessing program quality.
+Programs have an opportunity to ensure accuracy in the data, and will report any inaccuracies to the model sponsor and the Commission.
+APA candidate and program results will be used within the Commission’s ongoing accreditation system.

+Assessment Design Standard 3: APA Assessment Sponsor Support Responsibilities

 The APA model sponsor provides technical support to administrator preparation programs using the assessment to support fidelity of implementation of the assessment as designed.
 The model sponsor is responsible for conducting and/or moderating scoring for all programs, as applicable, within a centralized scoring approach and/or the local scoring option.
-The model sponsor has ongoing responsibilities to interact with the Commission, to provide candidate and program outcomes data as requested and specified by the Commission, and to maintain the currency of the assessment over time.
+The model sponsor has ongoing responsibilities to interact with the programs and the Commission, to provide candidate and program outcomes data as requested and specified by the Commission, and to maintain the currency of the assessment over time.

-Required Elements for Assessment Design Standard 3: APA Assessment Support Responsibilities
+Required Elements for Assessment Design Standard 3: APA Assessment Sponsor Support Responsibilities

-3(a) The model sponsor provides technical assistance to programs implementing the APA concerning fidelity of implementation of the assessment as designed.
+3(a) The model sponsor provides ongoing technical assistance to programs implementing the APA concerning fidelity of implementation of the assessment as designed.
 Clear implementation procedures and materials such as a candidate and a program handbook are provided by the model sponsor to programs using the assessment.

 3(b) A model sponsor conducting centralized scoring for programs is responsible for providing APA outcomes data at the candidate and program level to the program within three weeks and to the Commission, as specified by the Commission.
-The model sponsor supervising/moderating local program scoring oversees data collection and reporting.
+The model sponsor supervising/moderating local program scoring oversees data collection, data review with programs, and reporting.